 Students may not apply to programs with the same academic focus as Dickinson Programs or Partner Programs, nor may they apply to programs in countries that host Dickinson Programs or Partner Programs, without demonstrating compelling academic reasons why they choose not to apply to the Dickinson Program or Partner Program.
 The location of the alternative program will not be considered a compelling reason in and of itself, and students are not permitted to apply to multi-country non-Dickinson programs.
 Students will be expected to study on Dickinson or Dickinson Partner Programs except when:

 - The student’s academic major cannot be accommodated by a Dickinson Program or Partner Program;

 - Another program fits the design of the student’s personal independent study or career goals; or

 - The student applies to, but is not accepted into, a Dickinson Program or Partner Program.

 Under no circumstances may a student study, enroll or register independently at an institution where a Dickinson Program or Partner Program currently exists.
 If a student does study, enroll or register at one of these institutions, the student will receive no transfer credit in any subject for the coursework.

-Once a student is accepted by Dickinson for study on a non-Dickinson program, he/she is given a letter of permission and can then apply directly to the host program.
+Students who are accepted by Dickinson for study on a non-Dickinson program are given a letter of permission and can then apply directly to the host program.
 If a student applies to a program without official approval from Dickinson College, the credits from the program will not transfer.